-In this project we show that under certain conditions the checking for duplicates while loading bibliographic data into an online catalog can be replaced by a statistical estimation.
-Due to the selected significance level (of 90%) and tolerance bounds (10%) the minimum of the needed sample size is calculated, chosen from the population at random and verified by hand
+In this project it is shown that under certain conditions the checking for duplicates while loading bibliographic data into an online catalog can be replaced by a statistical estimation.
+Due to the selected significance level (of 90%) and tolerance bounds (10%) the minimum of the needed sample size is calculated, chosen from the population at random and verified by hand.